ToF-/LunarLanderCTDD/README.md

 ## 02 - make the display size a command line arg

 ## 03 - install and use a font for display

+## 04 - display the code of the key being hit